pacs-course/pacs-examples/Examples/src/Utilities/README.md

 * `absdiff` If you have to compute the absolute difference of two integral type you cannot just use `std::abs(x-y)` since if the integral types are unsigned the difference gives wrong result if x>y.
 This utility computes the correct result if the arguments are both of signed or unsigned type.
 It gives an error otherwise, since the situation is ambiguous.

+* `Arithmetic.hpp`  introduces concepts to constrain template types to floating point or integral types, possibly including also complex numbers.

 * `chrono`  An utility to take times, built on the chrono utilities of the standard library.

 * `CloningUtilities` Tools for clonable classes (Prototye design pattern).
 It contains some type traits to test if a class T containes the (usually virtual) method